ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/file_backed_operation.md

 An integral component for saving the workspace is *MDBoxFlatTree* which is discussed [here](./load_and_save.md).
 The *MDBoxFlatTree* is essentially a serialization mechanism for the box structure.
 For each *MDBox*, the events are stored in a for each box which consists of a position on the file and the number of events in that box.
-The position on the file is obtained using the FileID of the box.
+The position on the file is obtained using the `fileID` of the box.
 This information is also passed onto the box itself.

 The *ISavable* member of each box is then queried. *MDGridBox* s are ignored.
-With data is then saved at the required position.
+The data is then saved at the required position.

 Strangely it seems that the same result is obtained when not enabling `MakeFileBacked` for the save algorithm.
 One thing to note is that the `ExperimentInfo` is stored out